Kootenay National Park

-Kootenay National Park spreads for five miles (eight kilometers) to either side of the highway.
+Kootenay National Park spreads for 5 mi (8 km) to either side of the highway.
 As in all the Canadian Rockies parks, grizzly bears still roam the Kootenay backcountry, and black bears, bighorn sheep, and elk are regularly seen along the roadside.
 A number of stops along the way offer great short hikes.
 Two of the most enjoyable, Marble Canyon and Paint Pots, are at the north end of the park, well signed along the north side of the highway.
-Marble Canyon is an amazing sight (and sound): a 100-foot-deep, narrow slot canyon carved in the shiny white dolomite limestone by the thundering cascade of Tokumm Creek.
-A half-mile trail leads back and forth on a series of constructed and natural bridges over the gorge.
-Two miles south, the Paint Pots are much more sedate, displaying a handful of brightly colored mud puddles dyed varying shades of red and yellow by oxidizing minerals in the natural springs.
+Marble Canyon is an amazing sight (and sound): a narrow slot canyon 100 ft (30 m) deep carved in the shiny white dolomite limestone by the thundering cascade of Tokumm Creek.
+A half-mile (0.8 km) trail leads back and forth on a series of constructed and natural bridges over the gorge.
+The Paint Pots, 2 mi (3.2 km) south, are much more sedate, displaying a handful of brightly colored mud puddles dyed varying shades of red and yellow by oxidizing minerals in the natural springs.

-At Vermilion Crossing at the center of the park, about 15 miles south of the Paint Pots and 40 miles from Radium, you’ll find the park’s only overnight accommodations at Kootenay Park Lodge (250/434-9648, C$125-225), which in summer has a handful of cabins, a restaurant, a gas station, an information center, and a general store.
-From here south, the road follows the broad banks of the Vermilion and Kootenay Rivers before cutting west over Sinclair Pass, where a viewpoint offers a stunning high-country panorama.
+You’ll find the park’s only overnight accommodations at Vermilion Crossing at the center of the park, about 15 mi (24 km) south of the Paint Pots and 40 mi (64 km) from Radium, at Kootenay Park Lodge (250/434-9648, C$125-225).
+In summer, it has a handful of cabins, a restaurant, a gas station, an information center, and a general store.
+From here, the road follows the broad banks of the Vermilion and Kootenay Rivers south before cutting west over Sinclair Pass, where a viewpoint offers a stunning high-country panorama.
 At the southern end of the park, the road winds through the narrow gorge of Sinclair Canyon before running suddenly into the roadside sprawl of Radium Hot Springs.

 You can drive through Kootenay without charge, but if you want to stop en route you need to buy a park pass from the entrance stations.
 Passes are valid for one day (C$10 per person or C$20 per car) or all year (C$70 per person or $140 per car).